taehoonyun/CloudiEE/README.md

 # Descripttion
-I implemented a login function and create account function and used JSON to save accounts information or a new account information to log in
+I implemented a login function and create account function and used JSON to save a new accounts information or load saved accounts information to log in

 # skills
 - HTML